 Certain information that Apple stores is not currently part of a standard data request.
 If you wish, you can access or request these details separately.

-- AppleCare case notes: You can request the case notes from your calls to AppleCare by by contacting firstname.lastname@example.org.
+- AppleCare case notes (including data you may have submitted while receiving support for Health and ECG apps): You can request case notes and other support information from your calls to AppleCare by contacting firstname.lastname@example.org.

 - iTunes U: To view your iTunes U data, you can simply sign in to iTunes U.